voxpupuli/puppet-icinga2/README.md

 }
 ```

-If you wanna manage the version of Icinga 2 binaries you can do it by disable package management.
+If you want to manage the version of Icinga 2, you have to disable the package management of this module and handle
+packages in your own Puppet code.

 ``` puppet
 package { 'icinga2':